Alioth4J/corneast/corneast-docs/client.md

 A unique string stands for an item.

 #### TokenCount
-The total number of a key that represents a kind of tokens.
+The total number of a kind of item.

 ### Etc
 #### Write Request Object to Files
-Generate while `mvn test` in `ProtobufRequestGeneratorTests`.
+Generate while `mvn test` in `ProtobufRequestGeneratorTests`(in corneast-client).